Assessment Tools Available From Graduate School USA

 - Control: how much influence and responsibility we desire and how much we expect from others

 - Affection: how much intimacy we extend and how much we expect from others

 Each of the 54 items is measured in two dimensions: the "expressed" behavior (how much we initiate the behavior) and the "wanted" behavior (how much we prefer others to initiate the behavior).

-Whether you are an individual interested in enhancing your people skills or a team leader or manager who wants to improve your workgroup's overall effectiveness, the FIRO-BTM is a proven, valuable tool.
+Whether you are an individual interested in enhancing your people skills or a team leader or manager who wants to improve your workgroup's overall effectiveness, the FIRO-B is a proven, valuable tool.
 You can complete the assessment online or on paper, and an expert Graduate School USA facilitator will provide an interpretation of your results.
 For intact work teams, we can arrange a group interpretation session on-site at your convenience.
-For leadership development programs, we can provide individual or group interpretation sessions with The Leadership Report Using FIRO-BTM and MBTI®.
+For leadership development programs, we can provide individual or group interpretation sessions with The Leadership Report Using FIRO-B and MBTI.

 Based on Isabel Myers' unique implementation of Carl Jung's theory of psychological type, the MBTI® instrument determines our preferences on four dimensions: extroversion-introversion, sensing-intuition, thinking-feeling and judging-perceiving.
 The various combinations of these preferences result in 16 personality types.
 The MBTI's wide-ranging applications promote personal growth in many organizational situations:

 - Conflict resolution

 - Problem solving